 What does the coaching process look like?

 The first session is about consultation and assessment.
 This always starts with a conversation – we want to get to know you and your aspirations.
-We will do a climbing technique assessment, and may include other screens where relevant (e.g. strength, mobility).
+We will then do a climbing assessment – looking at how you move, make decisions and risk manage on the wall.

-From here we will develop an action plan.
-This usually includes technique practice, gym based exercises, exploring new habits and perspectives.
+From here, we will identify opportunities for growth, allocate priorities strategically, and work through them systematically over a series of coaching sessions.
 Every step of the way, we discuss and decide together the what, how and why.

 We have options for regular and ad-hoc sessions to suit different needs.
 Based on the assessment, we will discuss what would be a good fit for you.

 How much does it cost?

-The first session is £60 and will be about 75 min.
-After this, we have various options to suit different people’s needs.
+The first session is £110 and will be about 2 hours.
+After this, we have options and packages to suit different people’s needs.
 If you are interested in coaching but are limited by budget, please get in touch as we may be able to find an alternative for you.

 What makes you great at climbing coaching?